jonathanpmartins/v-money3/README.md

 ## Disclaimer

 The old [`v-money`](https://github.com/vuejs-tips/v-money) library seems to be abandoned!
 Since I use it in many projects and part of then will be upgraded to Vue3, I needed it to work after the upgrades.

 Feel free to open an issue or post a pull request!

 ## Features

+- Arbitrary Precision with `BigInt`
 - Lightweight (<4KB gzipped)
 - Dependency free
 - Mobile support